Buckling-restrained brace: Components

 Three major components of a BRB that can be distinguished are its steel core, its bond-preventing layer, and its casing.

-The steel core is designed to resist the full axial force developed in the bracing.
+The steel core is designed to resist the full axial tension force developed in the bracing.
 Its cross-sectional area can be significantly lower than that of regular braces, since its performance is not limited by buckling.
 The core consists of a middle length that is designed to yield inelastically in the event of a design-level earthquake and rigid, non-yielding lengths on both ends.
 The increased cross-sectional area of the non-yielding section ensures that it remains elastic, and thus plasticity is concentrated in the middle part of the steel core.
 Such configuration provides high confidence in the prediction of the element behavior and failure.

 The bond-preventing layer decouples the casing from the core.
 This allows the steel core to resist the full axial force developed in the bracing, as designed.

 The casing – through its flexural rigidity – provides lateral support against the flexural buckling of the core.
 It is typically made of concrete-filled steel tubes.
 The design criterion for the casing is to provide adequate lateral restraint (i.e. rigidity) against the steel core buckling.